Oren Hazan: Controversy

 Of the Palestinians, Hazan stated in the Knesset: "We're gonna shut your mouths, and we're going to speak the truth.
-There is no Palestinian People.
-And there has never been a Palestinian People [in Hebrew, Am Ha'Falastinai]. ..."
+There is no Palestinian people.
+And there has never been a Palestinian people [in Hebrew, Am Ha'Falastinai]. ..."
 Hazan said that the Jewish people had been around for 3,500 years since Abraham and Isaac, while the Palestinian people had only been around for 40 years since Yasser Arafat.

 In November 2015, Hazan was suspended from the Knesset for a month after accusing Meretz MK Issawi Frej of double voting, after Yesh Atid MK Karin Elharar asked for assistance as she has muscular dystrophy.

-In December, 2017, Hazan stopped a bus on its way to Nafha Prison, telling the Palestinian relatives that the prisoners were "terrorists who belong in the ground".
+In December 2017, Hazan stopped a bus on its way to Nafha Prison, telling the Palestinian relatives that the prisoners were "terrorists who belong in the ground".
 He shouted at one prisoner's mother that her son was an "insect" and a "dog".
 The Red Cross stated that Israel has a duty to guarantee the safety and dignity of Palestinian families visiting prisoners, and that it "takes very seriously what happened today (Monday)".

 Hazan endorsed the candidature of Marine Le Pen in the 2017 French presidential election, though the Israeli government officially boycotts her National Front movement.

 In August 2017, Jerusalem Post reporter Lahav Harkov posted a list of 10 of Oren Hazan's most outrageous moments.

 In January 2018, when being interviewed by the BBC, Hazan said, regarding the recently arrested Ahed Tamimi, that he would like to, "kick her in the face" so that she would end up in the hospital.

 In July 2018, during an interview to Australian-Israeli activist Avi Yemini, Hazan stated that illegal immigrants from Africa constituted a threat to Israel, which would destroy the country.
 He suggested Israel should stop African refugees from having children, and that "If we don't kick them out, they will kick us out.
 We need to destroy the problem when it is still small."
-The South African Jewish Community leaders condemned his remarks as racist.
+Leaders of the South African Jewish community condemned his remarks as racist.

-In September 2018, Hazan was rebuked by the Israeli Foreign Ministry for meeting with the leader of the Bulgarian nationalist party Attack, Volen Siderov, who has previously made anti-Semitic remarks, without notifying the ministry beforehand.
+In September 2018, Hazan was rebuked by the Israeli Foreign Ministry for meeting with the leader of the Bulgarian nationalist party Attack, Volen Siderov, who has previously made antisemitic remarks, without notifying the ministry beforehand.
 Hazan claimed that Siderov privately apologized for his previous statements.

 Following the marriage of Jewish actor and singer Tzachi Halevy to Muslim news anchor Lucy Aharish, Hazan criticized the couple on Twitter for what he saw as assimilation.
-Then interior minister Arye Deri echoed his position, but some other politicians and public figures such as Shelly Yachimovich, Yoel Hasson, and Idan Raichel reacted negatively to Hazan's comments, describing them as racist.
+Then interior minister Aryeh Deri echoed his position, but some other politicians and public figures such as Shelly Yachimovich, Yoel Hasson, and Idan Raichel reacted negatively to Hazan's comments, describing them as racist.